ChartsCSS/ChartsCSS.org/src/components/heading.md

 # Heading

-A heading briefly describing the content of the chart.
+The heading briefly describes the chart content and its data.

 ## Add a Heading